+I earned Statistics AM from Wharton, where I was advised by Nandita Mitra and worked on Bayesian difference in difference estimation.
 Previously, I was a computational biologist at Memorial Sloan Kettering Institute, working with Quaid Morris.
 I completed my undergraduate studies in Mathematics at NYU, where I worked with Charlie Peskin at the Courant Institute of Mathematical Sciences.

-I interned at Flatiron Institute, Center for Computational Mathematics in summer 2023, working with Bob Carpenter on Bayesian modeling
+I interned at Flatiron Institute, Center for Computational Mathematics in summer 2023, working on Bayesian modeling with Bob Carpenter.

 Email : seonghan [at] seas [dot] upenn [dot] edu